knation/jquery-googleanalytics/TUTORIAL.md

 Options:

-`Prefix`: The prefix to prepend to all href values.
+<tt>Prefix</tt>: The prefix to prepend to all href values.
 Default: /downloads/

 ### Example